App context

 Weak reference

-To get a weak reference to the AppContext
+To get a weak reference to the AppContext's state,

 use